 The drive back to Nottingham on Sunday morning was a lot less stressful and allowed opportunity to reflect on the time spent together with the team: whilst I am an advocate of remote working, there really is no substitute for getting together to really gain an understanding of how the business (and the team) is doing.
 Bringing our remote team together at a remote location had proven to be hugely beneficial.
-I am incredibly proud to be working with such a talented group of people, each of whom brings something unique to the table.
-Furthermore, time spent together reinforced the fact that our alignment of purpose really is at the heart of why they choose to work with us: to improve access to medical expertise for people struggling with their mental health.
+I am incredibly proud to be working with such a talented group of people, each of whom bring something unique to the table.
+Furthermore, time spent together reinforced the fact that our alignment of purpose really is at the heart of why we choose to work with one another: to improve access to medical expertise for people struggling with their mental health.

-As I write this post a week later I am delighted to say that the well-being theme continues to become becoming embedded into our working day at Psychiatry-UK; I am looking into the provision of corporate yoga and meditation for the team via video conferencing.
+As I write this post a week later, I am delighted to say that the well-being theme continues to become becoming embedded into our working day at Psychiatry-UK; I am looking into the provision of corporate yoga and meditation for the team via video conferencing.
 Maybe the next strategy weekend will be a yoga retreat… Namaste!

 Chief Operations Officer